 Just as Google Analytics is designed to measure different efficiency parameters of a website, Google Ads intends to promote a website in general and services/products in particular.

 The reason Google Ads has become the most popular advertising platform on the Web is quite simple: it offers the most cost-effective marketing methods for businesses of all sizes.

 The most important step is to research your target audience.
-Your ads should reach customers of a certain age, gender, occupation, location, interest and other factors depending on the service or product you promote.
+Your ads should reach customers of a certain age, gender, occupation, location, interest, and other factors depending on the service or product you promote.

 Such research can be quite time-consuming.
 The good news is, though, that you don’t have to spend a single dollar at this point, just your time and efforts.
-Moreover, you are allowed to use Google Ads to research some of those factors prior starting the actual ad campaign.
+Moreover, you are allowed to use Google Ads to research some of those factors prior to starting the actual ad campaign.
 All free of charge.

 Ad group setup

-An ad group is basically a set of ad variations and keywords aimed to promote a specific service or product.
+An ad group is a set of ad variations and keywords aimed to promote a specific service or product.
 One group is normally linked to one product.
 So if you promote several services, for example, you need to create a separate group for each one of them.

 Starting your first ad campaign is an exciting experience.
 Although you’re unlikely to avoid mistakes, we still don’t recommend hiring experts for your first GA campaign, especially if you’re a small-business owner.
-Firstly, you may not afford it at the moment, secondly, even though your first ad campaign might not end up successfully, your personal involvement in the process will help you understand how online advertising works.
-And that knowledge will definitely come in handy in the future whether you’re going to run the next ad campaign by yourself or with the help of an expert.
+Firstly, you may not afford it at the moment, secondly, even though your first ad campaign might not end up successfully, your involvement in the process will help you understand how online advertising works.
+And that knowledge will come in handy in the future whether you’re going to run the next ad campaign by yourself or with the help of an expert.

 Have any questions?
 Let us help you figure out how to set up Google Analytics correctly.
 Just click a Contact Us button below and we will solve your problem.